backube/volsync/docs/design/a-case-for.rst

 process.

 As stated above, remote replication should be supported regardless of the capabilities of the underlying storage system.
-To accomplish this, the Scribe operator would have one or more built-in generic replication methods plus a mechanism to allow offloading the replication directly to the storage system when possible.
+To accomplish this, the VolSync operator would have one or more built-in generic replication methods plus a mechanism to allow offloading the replication directly to the storage system when possible.

-Replication by Scribe is solely targeted at replicating PVCs, not objects.
+Replication by VolSync is solely targeted at replicating PVCs, not objects.
 However, the source and destination volumes should not need to be of the same volume access mode (e.g., RWO, RWX), StorageClass, or even use the same CSI driver, but they would be expected to be of the same volume mode (e.g., Block,